TheThinkingHome/Automations/blueprints/README.md

 # The Thinking Home Blueprints

 A collection of Home Assistant blueprints from [xeazy.com](https://xeazy.com).
 Each one is useful, kept deliberately simple, and tested on a real instance before it ships.
+They come in two kinds: **automation blueprints** are ready to use right after import, while **template blueprints** need one small `use_blueprint` block in your configuration to become a real entity.
+The two sections below are listed separately for that reason.
 Questions and discussion live on the forum: https://xeazy.com/logbook

 ## Automation Blueprints

 Blueprints that watch for events and run actions in response.
+After import, click Create Automation on the Blueprints page, fill in the inputs, save, and the automation is running.

 ### Linked Entities Pro